kubecost/docs/gcp-gmp-integration.md

 --set prometheus.server.global.external_labels.cluster_id="${CLUSTER_NAME}" \
 --set kubecostProductConfigs.clusterName="${CLUSTER_NAME}"
 ```
+In this installation command, these additional flags are added to have Kubecost work with GMP:

+- `prometheus.server.image.repository` and `prometheus.server.image.tag` replace the standard Prometheus image by GMP specific image.
+- `global.gmp.enabled` and `global.gmp.gmpProxy.projectId` are for enabling the GMP integration.
+- `prometheus.server.global.external_labels.cluster_id` and `kubecostProductConfigs.clusterName` helps to set name for your Kubecost setup

+You can find additional configurations at our main [values.yaml](https://github.com/kubecost/cost-analyzer-helm-chart/blob/develop/cost-analyzer/values.yaml) file.

 Your Kubecost setup now starts writing and collecting data from GMP.
 Data should be ready for viewing within 15 minutes.